arnesanches/selenium-analysis-mailer/README.md

 # Selenium Analysis Mailer

-This project performs data analysis on an Excel file, generates insights, and automatically sends an email with this information via Outlook.
-The script also logs out and closes the browser after completing the email sending process.
+This Python script combines the Selenium, Pandas, and PyAutoGUI libraries to automate the analysis of data from an Excel file and send a report with the results of this analysis via email through Outlook, optimizing workflow and saving time.
+The complete automation, including logout and browser closure, ensures the security and organization of the process.
 The script is available in the following formats:

 * Python File: script.py